hendersontrent/QuasiGLM.jl/README.md

 ### Comparison to R results

 Note that results do not exactly equal the `R` equivalent of GLMs fit with `quasibinomial` or `quasipoisson` families.
-While explorations are continuing, it is believed to be the result of differences in the optimisation methods in the GLM machinery and floating point calculations.
+While explorations are continuing, the discrepancy is believed to be the result of differences in optimisation methods in the GLM machinery and floating point calculations.

 For example, in the quasipoisson example presented above, the dispersion parameter returned by `QuasiGLM.jl` and `R`'s `glm` function with quasipoisson family are equivalent, and the numerical values for the `Intercept` and `Outcome` in the summary coefficient table are also equivalent.
-However, `Treatment` variable exhibits different `Estimate` values despite exhibiting the same standard error and *p*-values.
+However, the `Treatment` variable exhibits different coefficient estimates despite exhibiting the same standard error and *p*-values.

 Here is the `R` code to test it: